tjesi/TTM4205/README.md

 The evaluation in this course will consist of **three** assignments of 100 points total.

-All assignments must be submittet via Ovsys2 at: [ovsys.iik.ntnu.no](https://ovsys.iik.ntnu.no).
+All assignments must be submitted via Ovsys2 at: [ovsys.iik.ntnu.no](https://ovsys.iik.ntnu.no).

 ### Weekly Problems (40 points)